Last Updated on May 17, 2023 by Matt

 Are there any scooters designed for two people?

-The only company that somewhat tried to implement this idea into the real world is BOGO.
+The only companies that tried to implement this idea into the real world are BOGO and Razor.

 BOGO is a US-based startup that, in 2019, launched a ridesharing app for electric scooters.
 The BOGO app worked similarly to other popular ridesharing apps, like Lime or Bird.
 You find a scooter that’s not being used, scan the QR code on its wheel using the BOGO app, and rent it for a short ride at a small cost.